azat-io/you-dont-know-js-ru/async & performance/ch3.md

 When the error occurs in step 2, the rejection handler in step 3 catches it.
 The return value (`42` in this snippet), if any, from that rejection handler fulfills the promise for the next step (4), such that the chain is now back in a fulfillment state.

-**Note:** As we discussed earlier, when returning a promise from a fulfillment handler, it's unwrapped and can delay the next step.
+**Примечание** As we discussed earlier, when returning a promise from a fulfillment handler, it's unwrapped and can delay the next step.
 That's also true for returning promises from rejection handlers, such that if the `return 42` in step 3 instead returned a promise, that promise could delay step 4.
 A thrown exception inside either the fulfillment or rejection handler of a `then(..)` call causes the next (chained) promise to be immediately rejected with that exception.

 If you call `then(..)` on a promise, and you only pass a fulfillment handler to it, an assumed rejection handler is substituted: